pyhys/minimalmodbus/docs/develop.rst

 ```````````````````````
 Check the code::

+    make lint

     pychecker minimalmodbus.py

-(The 2to3 tool is not necessary, as we run the unittests under both Python2 and Python3).
+(???The 2to3 tool is not necessary, as we run the unittests under both Python2 and Python3).

 Unittesting
 ```````````